exasol/maven-plugin-integration-testing/README.md

 Note that this is only an example.
 To make it work with your plugin you need to change `MY_PLUGIN_JAR` and the calls of `verifier`.

 For a working example check [`MavenIntegrationTestEnvironmentIT.java`](src/test/java/com/exasol/mavenpluginintegrationtesting/MavenIntegrationTestEnvironmentIT.java).

+### Options

+You can configure the verifier using system properties.

+#### Debugging

+To enable debugging append `-Dtest.debug=true` to your JVM options.
+This library will then configure the `Validator` to start maven with debugging enabled.
+This will cause maven to wait on an incoming debugger connection on port 8000.
+After you started the tests, you'll be able to connect using the remote-debugger of your IDE to localhost:8000.

+Note: The tests will wait for the debugger.
+So if you don't connect, the tests will not run.

+#### Coverage:

+You can enable the extraction of code coverage information by adding `-Dtest.coverage=true` to your JVM call.
+This library will then add a jacoco-agent from `target/jacoco-agent/org.jacoco.agent-runtime.jar` to the JVMs of the maven processes started by the `Verifier`.

+For this to work we need to place the jacoco agent there.
+We can do so using `maven-dependency-plugin`.
+Check out this repositories [`pom.xml`](./pom.xml) for an example.
+If you use project-keeper simply add the `udf-coverage` module.

+This agent will then write the coverage information to `target/jacoco-mvn-NUMBER-.exec` files.
+In order to create a report or send it to sonar you have to merge these executions into one.
+You can do so using the `jacoco-maven-plugin`.
+If you are using project-keeper simply add the `udf-coverage` module.

 ## Additional Information